Free and low cost veterinary care support for owners

 There may be local charities or groups in the area that can offer support for veterinary care.

-If you are struggling, contact your veterinarian and ask them if they know of any assistance in the area.
+If you are struggling, contact your veterinarian and ask if they know of any assistance in the area.

 Food banks for pets

 2. Animal Aid: Animal Aid operates a pet food bank in London that provides free pet food and supplies to owners needing help.
-They also offer a delivery service for those who are unable to pick up the food in person.
+They also offer a delivery service for those unable to pick up the food in person.

 4. Your Pet Food Bank: Working with many other organisations, including social services, animal charities, and local food banks in and around Sheffield.
 Also accessible by self-referral. https://www.yourpetfoodbank.co.uk/